WordPress/gutenberg/packages/scripts/README.md

 If you do so, then CSS files generated will follow the names of the entry points: `entry-one.css` and `entry-two.css`.

 You can have only one entry point and name it differently if you will.
-The chances that you would call an entry point `style.js` is close to zero, but possible and therefore, it needs to be discouraged.
+Avoid using `style` for an entry point name, this will break your build process.

 #### Using SVG